wf5w/notes/README.md

 # FN

 Find in files.
-This script is similar to ns, but shows in which notes files, and what line number in those files, what you are trying to find.
+This script is similar to doing $ notes -a | grep, but shows in which notes files, and what line number in those files, what you are trying to find.

 for instance: